BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 | 10    | 20   | 10        | -40    |

 #### Durchmarsch in Ramsch
-If any single player accumulates 90 points, they win the Ramsch!
+If any single player accumulates 90 points, the tables turn, and they win the Ramsch!
 A Durchmarsch is worth the same as a solo!
 - So be careful.

 ### Schneider, Schwarz